Seq # 185330380

 Mine

 A small, tentiform mine on the underside of a leaf, most of the time at the margin of a leaf lobe; underside yellowish green with some longitudinal folds.
-Later on the mine becomes much contorted, sometimes even folding the leaf margin over the mine.
-Visible from the upperside as a brown, long patch.
+Later on, the mine becomes much contorted, sometimes even folding the leaf margin over the mine.
+Visible from the upper side is a long, brown patch.
 The frass is concentrated in the corner of the mine.

 See also gracillariidae.net and bladmineerders.be.